Abasz/ESPRowingMonitor-WebGUI/README.md

 ![ESP Rowing Monitor WebGUI](docs/imgs/ESP-Rowing-Monitor-WebGUI.jpg)

+As of version 3.2 the WebGUI is fully compatible with the ESPRM API changes made to the bluetooth connection in version 5.2 (i.e. it is able to take full advantage of the Extended BLE Metrics API).
+This allows moving away from the WebSocket based approach that significantly simplifies the connection to the ESP Rowing Monitor.

-Version 3.1 and above of this GUI is only compatibly with version 5.1 and above of ESP Rowing Monitor.
-Also the new WebGUI can be access now via [GitHub Pages of this Repo](https://abasz.github.io/ESPRowingMonitor-WebGUI) directly as an installable Progressive Web App (with all its features) eliminating the need of running local developer/other server or host the page on the ESP32 MCU.
-This means that this app, after install from the browser, can be used and accessed like a native app on Windows/IOS/Android with home screen icon etc.
+Thanks to the above changes, as of version 3.2 the new WebGUI may be accessed via [GitHub Pages of this Repo](https://abasz.github.io/ESPRowingMonitor-WebGUI) directly as an installable Progressive Web App (with all its features) eliminating the need of running local developer/other server or host the page on the ESP32 MCU, building the Web GUI and so on.
+This means that this app, after install from the browser, can be used and accessed like a native app on Windows/IOS/Android with home screen icon, updates are pushed automatically, etc. This method provides a much simpler way of distributing this app.

+This approach solves several issues that has been encounter with the distribution method (e.g. its accessed through https so secured context is not an issue).
+Updates to the WebGUI can this way be pushed automatically and no longer requires recompilation and uploading to the MCU, etc.

+Version 3.2 of the Web GUI is backward compatible, meaning that it can be used with the WebSocket based API while taking advantage of certain new features.

-**Please note that you need ESP Rowing Monitor firmware version 5.1 or above running on the ESP32 MCU to use the GitHub Pages version.
-Also the WebGUI served via GitHub Pages do not work with the WebSocket based connection type (the issue is the lack of connection via ssl to the MCU), i.e. it requires the new experimental extended BLE service introduced in version 5.1.
+**However, the version served over the GitHub Pages is only compatible with version 5.2 and above of ESP Rowing Monitor.
+This is due to the fact that the WebGUI served via GitHub Pages do not work with the WebSocket based connection type (the issue is the lack of connection via ssl to the MCU and browser security prevents such connection, at least on chrome), i.e. it requires the new Extended BLE service introduced in version 5.2 of ESPRM.
 This is now default on the ESP Rowing Monitor firmware.
-The WebSocket based connection approach is deprecated now and will probably be removed at some pint in the future.**
+For this reason the WebSocket based connection approach was marked as deprecated and will probably be removed at some point in the future.**

-This approach solves several issues that has been encounter with the distribution method (e.g. its accessed through https so secured context is not an issue).
-Updates to the WebGUI can be done pushed automatically and no longer requires recompilation and uploading the the MCU, etc.

-For reference the old README that related to the manual building and serving/hosting of the WebGUI have been moved [here](docs/deprecated-docs.md)
+For reference, the old README that related to the manual building and serving/hosting of the WebGUI have been moved [here](docs/deprecated-docs.md)

 ## BLE Heart Rate Monitor Support